 Simons Fellows in Theoretical Physics

-The Simons Foundation’s Mathematics and Physical Sciences (MPS) division invites applications for the Simons Fellows in Theoretical Physics program, which is intended to make sabbatical leaves more productive by extending them to a full academic year.
+The Simons Foundation’s Mathematics and Physical Sciences (MPS) division invites applications for the Simons Fellows in Theoretical Physics program to make sabbatical research leaves more productive by extending them from a single term to a full academic year.
+For awards made in 2022, the foundation encourages applications from those severely impacted by COVID-19 and for whom travel during the sabbatical period will be difficult.
+The foundation aims to support these sabbatical eligible mathematicians, even if remaining at their home institution is the only option.

-A Simons Fellowship in Theoretical Physics provides salary replacement for up to 50 percent (up to a maximum of $100,000) of the Fellow’s current academic-year salary, whether normally paid over 9 or 12 months, and up to $25,000 for expenses related to the leave.
+A Simons Fellowship in Theoretical Physics in 2021 will provide salary replacement for up to 50 percent (up to a maximum of $100,000) of the Fellow’s current academic-year salary, whether normally paid over 9 or 12 months, and up to $10,000 for expenses related to the leave.
 The Fellow’s home institution will receive an additional 20 percent overhead on allowable expenses.
 Please note that the foundation’s indirect cost policy allows up to 20 percent of direct cost expenditures.
-Any unspent funds at the end of the award must be returned to the Simons Foundation.